sebastianstarke/DeepIK/README.md

-Neural Networks implementation in Theano / Python for learning Inverse Kinematics
+Neural Networks implementation in Theano (Python) for learning Inverse Kinematics.